 Let’s talk about a more effective way to get PR mentions.

 Part 2: 3 Methods Companies (Like HubSpot) Use to Successfully Get PR Mentions

 1. Well-Researched Informational Content

 The HubSpot Sales product used to be called Sidekick and we began as a completely separate brand.
 Our website was getsidekick.com – that meant we receive little benefit from the HubSpot brand.

-Then we pitched that content to publications who wrote about similar topics, asking for them to link to that piece of content as a resource.
+Then we pitched the content to publications that wrote about similar topics, asking for them to link to that piece of content as a resource.

 We did that for 10 pieces of long-form content, receiving over two dozen backlinks, and this resulted in a 13% increase of organic traffic week over week for four months.